Chronic recurrent pancreatitis is most often observed with. Modern view of chronic recurrent aphthous stomatitis

 2. steatorrhea

 Task 22.
-What is typical for a violation of the intrasecretory function of the pancreas in chronic pancreatitis:
+What is characteristic of a violation of the intrasecretory function of the pancreas in chronic pancreatitis:

 1. decrease in insulin with normal glucagon levels